 The UAE's enabling economic environment has assisted the development of innovative and fast-growing businesses like DP World, Emaar, Etisalat and Jumeirah that have become regional and global leasers.
 This economic muscle has turned the UAE into an investment hub.

-Organisations such Tawazun Economic Council (previously known as the UAE Offset Programme Bureau), which promotes joint ventures between the UAE private sector and foreign defence contractors, have assisted greatly in attracting FDI into the country, at the same time furthering strategic industrial capabilities and the goal of economic diversification.
+Organisations such Tawazun Economic Council (previously known as the UAE Offset Programme Bureau), which promotes joint ventures between the UAE private sector and foreign defence contractors, have also assisted greatly in attracting FDI into the country, at the same time furthering strategic industrial capabilities and the goal of economic diversification.

 The UAE has also emerged as the top Arab capital exporter over a 32 year period from 1980 to 2011.
 Figures released by UNCTAD show that over this period, the UAE pumped nearly US$55.5 billion into global markets accounting for nearly 31 per cent of the total Arab FDI outflow of about US$175.8 billion.